Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

 Say you have an object, and you want to create an exact copy of it.
 How would you do it?
 First, you have to create a new object of the same class.
-Then you have to go through all the fields of the original object and copy their values to the new object.
+Then you have to go through all the fields of the original object and copy their values over to the new object.

 Nice!
 But there’s a catch.
 Not all objects can be copied that way because some of the object’s fields may be private and not visible from outside of the object itself.

-clone method is similar for all classes.
-The method creates an object of a current class and carries over all of the field values of the old object into the new one.
-You can even copy private fields because most programming languages let objects access private fields of other objects that belong to the same class, so the copying process is straightforward.
+clone method is very similar in all classes.
+The method creates an object of the current class and carries over all of the field values of the old object into the new one.
+You can even copy private fields because most programming languages let objects access private fields of other objects that belong to the same class.

-In industrial production, product prototypes are used to perform various tests before launching production of the main batch.
-However, in this case, prototypes don’t participate in the subsequent production, playing a passive role.
+In real life, prototypes are used for performing various tests before starting mass production of a product.
+However, in this case, prototypes don’t participate in any actual production, playing a passive role instead.

-Since industrial prototypes don’t really copy themselves, a much closer analogy to the pattern is the process of mitotic cell division (biology) is a much closer example for this pattern.
-After such division, two completely identical cells are formed.
-The original cell acts as a prototype and takes an active role in creating a copy.
+Since industrial prototypes don’t really copy themselves, a much closer analogy to the pattern is the process of mitotic cell division (biology, remember?).
+After mitotic division, a pair of identical cells is formed.
+The original cell acts as a prototype and takes an active role in creating the copy.

 Prototype registry implementation